Ilie Cătărău: Early years

-Transylvanian attacks
+Tâmpa and Debrecen attacks

 Cătărău obtained his wages from a variety of unorthodox sources.
 He was adored by the public as an amateur wrestler at the Sidoli Circus, imitating gladiatorial scenes from the novel Quo Vadis—though, as both Timuș and Porsenna claim, his billed appearance as a bullfighter was a publicity stunt, never actually taking place.
 He also translated for Russian trading posts.
 In one instance, when Cătărău allegedly turned to manual labor, Iorga and the students popularized his plight and collected funds in his name.<ref name="porsenna"/ Porsenna doubts whether he was ever an actual laborer, noting that he may have lied for attention.
 He is known to have visited Serbia during the First Balkan War, officially acting as a press correspondent for the Romanian newspaper Epoca.
 He was later naturalized and traveled with a Romanian passport.
 When Romania entered the Second Balkan War, Cătărău joined the Land Forces as a volunteer rifleman in mid-1913.
 He also spent some time translating from Russian to the Romanian General Staff.

 Upon his return to Bucharest, Cătărău underwent a change of lifestyle—elegant clothes, heavy gambling, fancy escorts—all of which fueled speculations about Russian payments.
 He began associating with Timofei Kiriloff, who was either a Russian or Bulgarian expatriate.
 One reconstructed biographical sketch of Kiriloff presents him as an escapee from the Potemkin mutiny, who supported himself in Bucharest by posing for painters and sculptors.
 His athletic body is supposedly the model for Frederic Storck's statue of a giant, now in Carol Park; though some records suggest that Cătărău himself was the inspiration for that sculpture, and possibly for most statues scattered in that park.
 The two men probably met each other while Kiriloff was trying to set up a business in haulage.
 Cătărău also kept company with Kiriloff's lover, Vasilichia Coprian, and with another member of the circle, tailor Vasia Dimitriev.
 He won the latter's loyalty and affection by chasing a group of tax collectors from his house.